Interop Arrow#

 Returns:

-cudf table generated from given arrow Table
+cudf table generated from given arrow data

-std::unique_ptr<cudf::scalar> from_arrow(arrow::Scalar const &input, rmm::cuda_stream_view stream = cudf::get_default_stream(), rmm::device_async_resource_ref mr = rmm::mr::get_current_device_resource())#
+std::unique_ptr<cudf::column> from_arrow_column(ArrowSchema const *schema, ArrowArray const *input, rmm::cuda_stream_view stream = cudf::get_default_stream(), rmm::device_async_resource_ref mr = cudf::get_current_device_resource_ref())#

-Create cudf::scalar from given arrow Scalar input.
+Create cudf::column from a given ArrowArray and ArrowSchema input.

 Parameters: